ggggggg876/NWG-Exposed/README.md

 *   NWG is not harmless.
 *   NWG is a cult leader and a threat.

 All true pro-White advocates need to stay far away from NWG and his clique.
 Projects that have associated with NWG should be viewed with extreme skepticism.
-As always, protect yourself and your information, especially around NWG.
+As always, protect yourself and your personal information, especially around NWG.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>